-Gaddafi and his friends in the Revolutionary Command Council (RCC) believed that the separation of state and religion was an artificiality that violated the Koran and relegated sharia law to an immoral secondary status.
-Libya had a dual court system: religious and secular.
-In 1973, this division was abrogated.
-Secular jurisprudence was obliged to conform to sharia.
+Gaddafi and his friends in the Revolutionary Command Council (RCC) believed that the separation of state and religion was an artificiality that violated the Koran and relegated sharia law to a secondary status.
+The RCC wanted to change this.
+In 1973 it abolished the country's dual court system: secular jurisprudence was obliged to conform to sharia.

 In trying to unite Libya, the RCC established the Arab Social Union, a political assembly similar to what Nasser had in Egypt.
-Everyone was supposed to belong, and The RCC banned all rival political parties.
+Everyone was supposed to belong.
+The RCC banned all rival political parties.

-On April 16, 1973 (the Prophet Muhammad's 1.402nd birthday) Gaddafi delivered a speech outlined a program for his cultural revolution.
+On April 16, 1973 (birthday number 1,402 of the Prophet Muhammad) Gaddafi delivered a speech outlined a program for his cultural revolution.
 All existing laws were to be replaced by new laws that served his revolution.
 Administrative reforms were to rid the country of "all forms of bourgeoisie and bureaucracy."
-Popular committees were to be created that give power to the people.
-All "imported poisonous ideas" were to be discarded in order to advance "the people's genuine moral and matirial potentialities."
+Popular committees were to be created that gave power to the people.
+All "imported poisonous ideas" were to be discarded in order to advance "the people's genuine moral and material potentialities."

-According to Ruth First, in her book Libya, the Elusive Revolution, published in 1975,
+What happened next was described in Libya, the Elusive Revolution, published in 1975:

 Within days of the speech, two overlaying waves of arrests took place.
 In some instances individuals were denounced by Popular Committees, but the majority of arrests were carried out by secret police.
-University lecturers, lawyers, and writers, employees of government ministries, including the attorney general's office and the Tripoli Chamber of Commerce, younger members of prominent coastal families – most of them seemingly individuals identified in the past with Marxist, Ba'thist, Muslim Brotherhood or other political circles – were siezed.
-(Quoted by Mansour O. El-Kikhia, Libya's Qaddafi, p.
+University lecturers, lawyers, and writers, employees of government ministries, including the attorney general's office and the Tripoli Chamber of Commerce, younger members of prominent coastal families – most of them seemingly individuals identified in the past with Marxist, Ba'thist, Muslim Brotherhood or other political circles – were seized.
+(Quoted by Mans our O. Alkali, Libya's Qaddafi, p.
 47)

-In 1975, Gaddafi published his Green Book – his attempt at political ideology.
+In 1975, Gaddafi published his own book, the Green Book – his political ideology.